 Thinkorswim Level 2 for Penny Stocks

 If you are interested in learning how to trade stocks I highly suggest you watch the free video series by Investors Underground.

 Before you spend any money on a trading platform with a level 2 data feed specifically for penny stocks read this entire post.

-If you are just starting out with the Tim Syke’s Millionaire Challenge (read my journey here) then you know that having a good level 2 data feed for penny stocks is very important.
+If you are just starting out with the Tim Syke’s Millionaire Challenge who I no longer recommend (click here to see who I recommend) then you know that having a good level 2 data feed for penny stocks is very important.
 In fact it can make or break you as a trader.
 However, level 2 data feeds aren’t cheap and they are far from perfect.
 For example, Speedtrader charges $140, Etrade charges $100 and Interactive Brokers doesn’t have a good level 2 data feed for penny stocks.
 So, I wanted to share with you what I discovered from all of the research I have done thus far.
 (Note this might change in the future so please email me or search the site for updates.)

 For the last few weeks I have asked about a good level 2 data feed from anyone associated with Tim Syke’s team.
 I have learned that Speedtrader gets a lot of good press for their data but is losing popularity with day traders for various reasons that aren’t important for this post.
 In essence, why pay $140 a month for something people are walking away from?
 In addition Tim Sykes says he has been using Etrade’s trading platform for 14 years because he attributes some of his success to it.
 However, he discourages against using it because he is only being superstitious.